kevynfg/twitter_clone/README.md

     data_registro datetime default CURRENT_TIMESTAMP
 );

->after all these steps were done, you can start to try and use the project.
+*After all these steps were done, you can start to try and use the project.

 FEATURES